The New Zealand Vertical Datum 2016 (NZVD2016) is the official vertical datum for New Zealand and its offshore islands.

 NZVD2016 is consistent with NZGD2000.
 This means that normal-orthometric NZVD2016 heights can be transformed to ellipsoidal NZGD2000 heights and vice versa.

 The accuracy of NZVD2016 heights is described by a series of Orders.
 Note that the Orders used for normal-orthometric heights are different to that used for ellipsoidal heights.

 NZVD2016 is formally defined in the LINZ standard LINZS25009 (Standard for New Zealand Vertical Datum 2016).

 Data relating to NZVD2016, including the NZGeoid2016 and the Local vertical datum relationship grids are available from the LINZ Data Service.

-The authoritative .sid files, as described in the EPSG Geodetic Parameter Registry can be download as a zip file from the Attachments section below.
+The authoritative .sid (Sideris grid format) files, as described in the EPSG Geodetic Parameter Registry can be download as a zip file from the Attachments section below.
 The data values are: nrow, ncolumn, latitude, longitude, delta-latitude (minutes), delta-longitude(minutes) and the first data value refers to the NW corner of the grid.